 How to Send your iPhone text messages to your Attorney

-- Plug your iPhone or iPad in to your computer and make a backup of your device.
+- Plug your iPhone into your computer and make a backup of your device.

 - Open Decipher Text Message, select your iPhone.

-- Select the contact for which need to send text messages to your attorney.
+- Choose a contact that has messages you need to send text messages to your attorney.

 - (Optional) Zip/Compress the resulting folder of your iPhone texts and photos/videos.

-- Send the file of your text messages to your attorney.
+- Send the file of your text messages to your lawyer.